Fear (1996 film): Plot

 Nicole goes with Laura and Toby to the mall, where David corners her in the women's restroom, vowing that he will not let anyone stand in the way of him having Nicole to himself.
-Meanwhile, Steven finds his car vandalized with an insulting note left by David.

-Furious, Steven breaks into the house David shares with Logan and vandalizes it after discovering a shrine David made for Nicole.
-In retaliation for the vandalism, David heads to the Walkers' residence with his four friends: Logan, Terry, Knobby, and Hacker, aiming to harm Nicole's family and abduct Nicole.
+Meanwhile, Steve finds his car vandalized with an insulting note left by David.
+Furious, Steve breaks into the house David shares with Logan and vandalizes it after discovering a shrine David made for Nicole.
+In retaliation for the vandalism, David heads to the Walkers' residence with his four friends: Logan, Terry, Knobby, and Hacker, intending to harm the Walkers and abduct Nicole.

 After Margo informs the Walkers of Gary's death, David and his gang arrive and behead Kaiser, the family dog, then make multiple attempts to break inside.
-Steven and Laura barricade the doors and Laura injures Hacker with a drill, leading Knobby to take him to the hospital.
-Using a flashlight, Nicole sends an SOS to the Walkers' private security guard Larry, who arrives to investigate but is killed by Terry.
+Steve and Laura barricade the doors, and Laura injures Hacker with a drill, leading Knobby to take him to the hospital.
+Using a flashlight, Nicole sends an SOS to the Walkers' private security guard, Larry O'Brien, who arrives to investigate but is killed by Terry.

-David, Logan, and Terry take Steven hostage, forcing Laura to surrender, and the two are bound in the living room with handcuffs and duct tape.
+David, Logan, and Terry take Steve hostage, forcing Laura to surrender, and the two are bound and gagged in the living room with handcuffs and duct tape.
 Toby escapes through a window and gets to Laura's car phone to call 911.
-After Terry finds him in the garage, Toby fatally runs him over with the SUV.
-Logan forces himself onto Nicole; Margo arrives and intervenes but is knocked unconscious.
+After Terry finds him in the garage, Toby fatally runs him over with the Jeep.
+Logan forces himself onto Nicole; Margo arrives and intervenes, but is knocked unconscious.

-David shoots Logan dead for attempting to rape Nicole and then tells her that he intends to kill her father so he can finally have her, believing that Nicole will forgive and accept him.
-After Toby retrieves Larry's keys and releases his parents, Steven rushes at David.
-However, David overpowers him and prepares to kill him, until Nicole saves her father by impaling David with a peace pipe (a gift from David himself).
+David shoots Logan dead for attempting to rape Nicole and then tells her that he intends to kill Steve so he can finally have her, believing that Nicole will forgive and accept him.
+After Toby retrieves Larry's keys and releases his parents, Steve rushes at David.
+However, David overpowers him and prepares to kill him, until Nicole saves Steve by stabbing David with a peace pipe (a gift from David himself).

-As a hurt David looks at Nicole in shock, Steven gets back up and brawls with him.
-An enraged David attempts to attack Nicole, but Steven furiously throws him to his death through the bedroom window.
-The family embraces as the police and paramedics arrive.
+As a hurt David looks at Nicole in shock, Steve gets back up and brawls with him.
+Steve prevents an enraged David from attacking Nicole and eventually grabs David from behind and throws him out the bedroom window.
+David lands head first on the rocks outside the house, dying instantly.
+The family embraces as the police arrive.